nomic-ai/pygpt4all/README.md

 * You can pass any `gpt` [parameter](https://abdeladim-s.github.io/pyllamacpp/#pyllamacpp.constants.LLAMA_CONTEXT_PARAMS_SCHEMA) as a keyword argument to the `generarte` method
 * You can always refer to the [short documentation](https://abdeladim-s.github.io/pyllamacpp/) for more details.

-You can convert and quantize the models from Python as well:

 # Supported model